raspberrypilearning/build-an-octapi/en/step_4.md

 - Install the **dispy** software by typing this command into the terminal:

     ```bash
-    sudo pip3 install dispy
+    sudo pip3 install dispy==4.7.1
     ```

-    Dispy is a distributed Python implementation that will allow you to write code on the client and run it across the servers.
+    Dispy is a distributed Python implementation that will allow you to write code on the client and run it across the servers. **It is crucial that you install version 4.7.1 of dispy as the current version relies on a library that is currently incompatible with Raspbian.**

     Further information on Dispy is available from [dispy: Distributed and Parallel Computing with/for Python](http://dispy.sourceforge.net/index.html){:target="_blank"}.